-In the late ’60s I went into the army and to Viet Nam where, by a stroke of luck, I became the music director for Command Military Touring Shows, a branch of Special Services providing entertainment for the troops.
-I performed and produced bands who flew out in helicopters into the field, like in the film Apocalypse Now, performing on makeshift stages.
-It was another amazing learning experience.
+1969 I went into the army and to Viet Nam where I was music director for Command Military Touring Shows, a branch of Special Services providing entertainment for the troops.
+I performed in and produced bands who flew out in helicopters like in the film Apocalypse Now, performing on makeshift stages.

-In 1984 I met the love of my life, Cathy, and we married and started a family.
-I began writing music for television commercials and various projects, and while always keeping fingers in music we started a real estate company to help support our growing family.
+AND THEN In 1984 I met the love of my life, Cathy, and we married and started a family.
+I began writing music for television commercials and various projects.
+While always keeping fingers in music we started a real estate company to help support our growing family.
 Just as my parents did, we insisted both kids play instruments.
 I took five years off to grow our ever more successful real estate business and I would coach the kids with their music lessons.
 It made me realize how much I missed music.
-I teamed up with poet and lyricist Stephen Kalinich, cowriter of many songs with Brian and Dennis Wilson.
-We are still writing together three decades later and our songs have appeared on his California Feeling albums.
+I teamed up with poet and spoken word artist, Stephen Kalinich, cowriter of many songs with Brian and Dennis Wilson.
+We are still writing together three decades later.

 In the fall of 2015 Cathy and I fulfilled a long time dream – we bought a one-acre ranch in NE Los Angeles.
 I converted the guest house into a recording studio and the music continues……